kh40sx/infoset/README.md

 There are many dragons to slay and kingdoms to conquer!
 ## Contribute
 Contributions are always welcome.
 Contact our team for more.
+## Mailing list
+Our current mailing list is: https://groups.google.com/forum/#!forum/gdg-jamaica
 ## New Features
-Visit our wiki for a complete requirements document.
+Visit our requirements document for a full list of features. https://goo.gl/LRdNkE
 ## Sample Output
 Visit http://calico.palisadoes.org/infoset to view infoset's latest stable web output.